-Credits: 30 Session: 2022/23 September-June

-Lecturer(s): Prof DT Gethin

-Format:

-Group allocation and team building at start of the project followed by practical sessions group and individual work, meetings with Industrialists as arranged.
+2 Group i roject (mechanical & matchais) Credits: 30 S Session: 2022/23 September-June Pre-requisite e Modules: Co-requisite e Modules: Lecturer(s): Prof DT Gethin Format: Group allocation and team building at start of the project followed by practical sessions group and individual work, meetings with Industrialists as arranged.
 At least 6 meetings per session with academic and industrial supervisors.
 Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus

-Project briefing (module coordinator/academic supervisor(s)), group meetings, preparation of initial and final design (supervision and group work), report writing, poster and viva presentations and/or interview sessions.

-After a team and project allocation there will be an initial discussion with the academic and/or industrial supervisors.
-Students will be in direct contact with the supervisors as appropriate.
-Thereafter, regular group meetings will be arranged typically biweekly during the term time.
-The project progression will be made in accordance with the project requirements and guideline.
-Details on the project requirements for students (i.e. deliverables with respective submission deadline) will be announced by the module coordinator at the project briefing session and/or via Canvas.

-Module Aims: This module enables students to participate in a group activity involving a multi-disciplinary approach to achieve a solution to a specific engineering problem.
-In most instances it will involve either direct interaction with industry or will be an industrially-related project.
-Issues other than providing a purely technical solution to the problem will have to be considered in order to achieve a satisfactory outcome to the project.

-Module Content: Formulating a full design specification that meets all the likely requirements throughout the working life of the 'product' or 'system'.
+Platform for thod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students we the opportunity to engage with online versions of sessions delivered on-campus ing (module coordinator/academic supervisor(s)), group meetings, preparation of initial and final design and group work), report writing, poster and viva presentations and/or interview sessions.
+Students will arranged typi requirements and project allocation there will be an initial discussion with the academic and/or industrial supervisors.
+I be in direct contact with the supervisors as appropriate.
+Thereafter, regular group meetings will be ically biweekly during the term time.
+The project progression will be made in accordance with the project and guideline.
+Details on the project requirements for students (i.e. deliverables with respective leadline) will be announced by the module coordinator at the project briefing session and/or via Canvas.
+Module Aim to achieve a s industry or w problem will ns: This module enables students to participate in a group activity involving a multi-disciplinary approach solution to a specific engineering problem.
+In most instances it will involve either direct interaction with vill be an industrially-related project.
+Issues other than providing a purely technical solution to the have to be considered in order to achieve a satisfactory outcome to the project. itent: Formulating a full design specification that meets all the likely requirements throughout the of the 'product' or 'system'.
+Consideration of aspects such as: material selection, failure and risk, safety working life of the 'product' or 'system'.
 Consideration of aspects such as: material selection, failure and risk, safety and environmental impact, sustainability, health and safety, maintenance and serviceability, also fitness for purpose and cost implications.
 Production of a construction/manufacturing/assembly/integration/testing strategy.
 Consideration of Economic Considerations and Business Plan.